T$^3$-S2S: Training-free Triplet Tuning for Sketch to Scene Synthesis in Controllable Concept Art Generation: Controllability Analysis of Cross-attention Mechanism

+Thus, tokens with lower energy yield weaker keys $\mathbf{k}^i$ and values $\mathbf{v}^i$, diminishing their impact on attention and feature aggregation.

+Considering the prompts in Fig.~\ref{figs:controlnet}, we analyze the embedding energy within a global prompt and each keyword embedding separately, as shown in Fig.~\ref{fig:energy}.
+Global encoding obviously lowers the energy of the individual tokens, especially the instances like ``path” and ``houses”, aligns with the observed instance omission in Fig.~\ref{figs:controlnet}.
+The final attention value \( a \) of the valid token can be represented as $a \approx E \bar{a}$, where \(\bar{a}\) denotes the mean attention weight, empirically observed as approximately \(0.43\) across \(100\) prompt sets.
+After applying exponentiation, the ratio between two attention values becomes:

+Due to exponential weighting, energy differences of $\{1,3,5\}$ result in an attention $Ratio$ disparity of $\{1.54, 3.63, 8.58\}$ before the softmax average, and higher-energy tokens easily win the attention competition.
+Even if a low-energy token receives high attention via tuning, its contribution remains limited due to the low magnitude of its value vector \( \mathbf{v}_i \) which weakens the aggregated feature in the product \( \mathbf{A}_m \mathbf{V}_m \).
+This energy imbalance, which allows dominant tokens to overshadow weaker ones and increases the risk of instance omission in multi-instance synthesis, underscores the importance of balancing and scaling prompt energy as an interesting perspective to improve multi-instance scene generation.

+\mypara{Non-prominence of Value Matrices.} As a core part of cross-attention, the interaction between attention maps and value matrices shapes each channel’s characteristics to instance-level patterns such as geometry and attributes.
+To maximize expressiveness, each channel should focus on distinct semantics, similar to SENet's calibration~\citep{hu2018squeeze}.
+The aggregated feature at channel $j$ is:

+As shown in Fig.~\ref{fig:attn_value}(a), dense tuning sharpens attention, allowing each spatial position $z$ to attend to a single instance via high $a^{z,i}_m$.
+However, The non-prominence between value values can cause responses to multiple instances, leading to entangled features.
+Specifically, the extreme values determine which instances are activated spatially, consistent with the observations in Fig.~\ref{fig:attn_value}(b) and (c).

-To assess this potential, we amplify the TopK values in each channel of the value matrices two-fold, as shown in Figure~\ref{fig:value_max}.
-As K increases, particularly at K=2, the model initially generates all instances successfully.
-However, this also introduces excessive noise, cluttering images with unnecessary details, as seen in the depiction of houses.
-This experiment suggests that increasing the TopK values enhances token competitiveness and reduces value homogeneity.
-However, it also highlights a trade-off between instance completeness and visual clarity, underscoring the need for a balanced approach to value amplification in dense diffusion.
+To probe this, we double the TopK values in each channel of the value matrices, as shown in Figure~\ref{fig:value_max}.
+As $K$ increases, the model initially synthetizes all instances (e.g., at $K=2$), but it also introduces excessive noise (e.g., over-detailed houses).
+This demonstrates that stronger value prominence improves token competitiveness, but requires a trade-off between instance completeness and visual clarity via controlled value amplification.